richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

 }
 ```

-For our `LCDDigit` type, the following instance of the `Monoid` trait is used to specify how two
+For our `LCDDigit` type, we construct an instance of the `Monoid` trait, specifying in the `combine`
-`LCDDigit` values should be combined, and what value should be used as the identity element.
-We add
+function how two `LCDDigit` values should be merged, and what value should be used as the identity
-this to our companion object so that it is added to the implicit scope whenever the type is
+element.
+We will add this to our companion object so that the instance becomes available in the
-imported.
+implicit scope whenever the type is imported.

 ```
-import $ivy.`org.typelevel::cats:0.9.0`, cats.{Monoid, Show}
+import $ivy.`org.typelevel::cats:0.9.0`, cats.Monoid

 implicit val ConcatMonoid = new Monoid[LCDDigit] {
   override def empty = LCDDigit("", "", "")